dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 ]
 ```

 BlurHash takes an image and gives you a short string (only 20-30 characters!) that represents the placeholder for this image.
-The string is highlighted on line 5 of the above code sample.
+The string is highlighted on line 5 of the JSON in the above sample, which my [this npm package](https://www.npmjs.com/package/@cutting/cloudinary-blurhash) package generated.

-For HTML `img` elements, I use this `LazyLoadedImage` component that is listed below:
+For HTML `img` elements, I use the `LazyLoadedImage` component that is listed below:

 ```tsx showLineNumbers {1,2,18,22,30}
 import { blurhashToGradientCssObject } from "@unpic/placeholder";